nuta/ftl/README.md

 ## Why FTL?

-***"What if we try building a microkernel-based general-purpose OS with 21st century technologies?"*** This is the question we try to answer.
+***"What if we build a microkernel-based general-purpose OS with 21st century technologies?"*** This is the question we try to answer.
 There are already many microkernel projects out there, however, they aim to be hobby/research projects or designed for embedded systems.

 It has been said that microkernels are not practical due to performance overhead, but the hardware and software landscape has changed a lot since the 1990s.
 Don't you think it's time to revisit the microkernel architecture?
 Let's try with modern technologies and see how far we can go!